athaleys/CloudComputing/tutorial/SQS.md

 # AWS Simple Queue Service (SQS)
 Amazon Simple Queue Service (Amazon SQS) is a message queuing service which is used to send, store, and receive message between software componenents \cite{hid-sp18-402-sqs}.

+## SQS using AWS Console
 These steps are for seting up the queue, sending/receieving message and deletion of queue using management console \cite{hid-sp18-402-sqst}.

-## Prerequiset
+### Prerequiset
 AWS account and access to AWS Management console.

-## Create Queue
+### Create Queue
 * Log in to the AWs management console
 * Select SQS
 * Click Get Started